Deep learning and American options via free boundary framework

 This section introduces the loss function and the optimization techniques employed in minimizing the loss function and training the DNN.
 We estimate the unknown adjustable DNN parameter $\nu$ by minimizing the following loss function:

 for $i =0,1,\cdots, N_{\tau}$, $j=0,1,\cdots, N_y$ and $\mathcal{L}(\tau,y;\nu)$ is the error or cost function.
 The process can be constructed into an optimization problem

 Training the DNN requires computing the gradient of the error function with respect to the input vectors and the DNN parameters.
 The partial derivatives of $\mathcal{P}(\tau,y;\nu)$ with respect to $y,\;yy$ and $\tau$ are already presented in equations (\ref{g2}), (\ref{g3}), and (\ref{g4}).
-The output of the feed-forward multi-layer perceptron (MLP) DNN is the net function defined as
+Consider a feed-forward multi-layer perceptron with one hidden layer, then the linear output is given by

 where $M$ is the total number of units in the DNN; $\zeta_i$ is the weight of the $i^{\text{th}}$ hidden unit; $w_i$ is the coefficient of the $\tau$ input to the $i^{\text{th}}$ hidden unit; $n_i$ is the coefficient of the $y$ input to the $i^{\text{th}}$ hidden unit; and $B_i$ is the bias value of the $i^{\text{th}}$ hidden neuron.
 Finally, for the hidden layers implemented in this work, we used $f(d)=(1+ \mathrm{e}^{-d})^{-1}$, the sigmoid activation function.
 The derivatives of $\mathcal{N}(y,\tau;\nu)$ with respect to $y,yy$ and $\tau$ are given below: